algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Technical-Specifications.md

 # 4. What for the rollout or if we need rollback:

-In this section, You will be explained how the rollout is planned and what would happen if we have to do a rollback during the conception of the product.
+In this section, You will be explained how the rollout is planned and what would happen if we had to do a rollback during the conception of the product.

 ## 4.1 Rollout: